 Augusto was a fine restorer and dealt in antique instruments, which perhaps explains why his own making was so limited in output: according to Cesare, only 64 instruments (54 violins, 5 violas and 5 cellos) are correctly attributed to his hand.

-Gaetano likely repeated this operation on a number of occasions, catering to the requests of certain clients.
+Gaetano may well have also made instruments from scratch and inserted Augusto’s label, catering to the requests of certain clients.
 It was quite an accepted practice in Italy for a pupil or direct descendant of a maker to copy and label instruments with the labels (often original) of their teacher or ancestor without compromising their own integrity.
 Gaetano himself was, however, critical of fellow makers who ‘faked’ or imitated the styles of other makers with whom they had little stylistic or chronological connection, while antiquing their work in order to pass it off as older originals.

 Though initially Gaetano’s instruments remained very similar to those of his brother, gradually his mostly spirit-based varnishes began to lose the appeal of his brother’s more beautiful oil-based ones; having lost the intensity of color one sees in Pollastris of the 1910s and 20s, Gaetano’s reddish-brown to orange-brown instruments, acquired the more ordinary type of appearance common to many of his excellent Italian contemporaries.
 Throughout much of the 1930s Gaetano’s instruments remain consistently excellent.
 Some of the splendidly flamed, quarter-cut maple backs are missing the more commonly used, large pins.